sdc/moodle-local_leapwebservices/readme.md

 ## To Do

-* After the 2.8 upgrade, check and test all web services thoroughly on a fresh 2.8 instance, rewriting the documentation if necessary.
 * After the 2.9 upgrade, check and test all web services thoroughly on a fresh 2.9 instance, rewriting the documentation if necessary.